What are your Rights if you are Arrested

-Once the suspect has been arrested and booked in, police officers will conduct a formal interview with them.
+Once the suspect has been arrested and booked in, a senior police officer will conduct a formal interview with them.
 Footage or audio recordings from this interview are regarded as key pieces of evidence and are often reviewed at trial, so the interview is very important for both parties.

 As with the arrest itself, the interview is governed by strict procedure.

 First of all, the officer will explain that the suspect does not have to say anything in the interview, but that failure to do so could harm their case in the long term.
 The precise wording used is,

 “You do not have to say anything, but it may harm your defence if you do not mention when questioned something which you later rely on in court.
 Anything you do or say may be given in evidence.”